What is SSC CGL Exam? - Full Form, Eligibility Criteria, Qualification, Age Limit & Post, Salary and Pattern

 SSC CGL (Combined Graduate Level)

-The full form of SSC CGL is Staff Selection Commission - Combined Graduate Level Exam.
-It is a national-level government recruitment exam conducted once a year by the Staff Selection Commission (SSC).
+SSC CGL (Staff Selection Commission - Combined Graduate Level) is a national level government recruitment exam, which is conducted by the Staff Selection Commission (SSC) every year.
 This exam is the second largest government recruitment exam after UPSC.
-Through this exam eligible candidates are recruited for Group B and Group C gazetted and Non-gazetted posts in various central government ministries, departments and organizations.
+Through this examination, candidates are conducted for the recruitment of Group B and Group C gazetted and non-gazetted posts in various ministries, departments and organizations of the Central Government.

 SSC CGL Exam Summary